Polaubaba/Macropad1.01/README.md

 ps: Be sure to not to burn the board while using soldering iron :(

 # 🧑‍💻 Code Used In The project
+Primarily the pico board runs on Circuit Python
+The Whole code for this project is written on Circuit Python.

+I have used ChatGPT3.5 for some proportion of the code.
 Check the Project File for Codes